adamheins/rostopic-repl/README.md

 ```

 ### Publish Mode
-Publish mode is activated by passing the `-p` flag:
+Publish mode is activated by passing the `-p` flag on the command line:

 ```
 ./rostopic-repl -p [topic]